 At low and medium vehicle speeds, PTV and PTV Plus significantly increase agility and steering precision.
 At high speeds and when accelerating out of corners, the rear differential lock ensures greater driving stability.
 With PTV, the differential lock is regulated mechanically; with PTV Plus, it is regulated electronically and the torque distribution is infinitely variable.
 Whichever system is fitted, it interacts with Porsche Stability Management (PSM) to improve driving stability on a range of surface conditions, including the wet and snow.

 PASM, the electronic damping control system, is standard in the 911 Carrera S models and available as an option for the 911 Carrera models.
 It actively and continuously regulates damping forces according to driving style and road conditions.
-In addition, the suspension is lowered by 0.39-inch (10mm).
+In addition, the suspension is lowered by 10 mm.

-PASM has two modes, which can be selected using a separate button on the center console: ‘Normal’, which is a blend of performance and comfort, and ‘Sport’ where the setup is much firmer.
+PASM has two modes, which can be selected using a separate button on the centre console: ‘Normal’, which is a blend of performance and comfort, and ‘Sport’ where the setup is much firmer.

-Sensors record the body movements that accompany powerful acceleration, braking or uneven road surfaces.
-In the 911, the number of sensors has been increased for improved data acquisition and even more efficient control interventions.
+To ensure efficient control interventions, a multitude of sensors in the 911 record the body movements that accompany powerful acceleration, braking or uneven road surfaces.
 The PASM control unit evaluates the driving conditions and modifies the damping force on each of the wheels in accordance with the selected mode.

 In ‘Sport’ mode, the suspension is set to a harder damper rating.
 On uneven roads, PASM immediately switches to a softer rating, thereby improving contact between the wheels and the road.
 When the road surface improves, PASM automatically reverts to the original, harder rating.
 If ‘Normal’ mode is selected and the driver’s style becomes more assertive, PASM automatically switches to a harder rating.
 Damping firms up, and driving stability and road safety are increased.